Collaborative Research Experiences for Undergraduates (CREU)

 - Applications must be jointly submitted by eligible students and the sponsoring faculty members.

 - Projects will be considered that also include student(s) from non-underrepresented groups.
-However, financial support is available only for students from underrepresented groups.
+However, financial support is available for students from underrepresented groups.

 - Teams of two to four students are encouraged, but proposals consisting of a single student working with a faculty mentor will be considered.

 - If you are a submitting a single student proposal we expect a project plan that involves conference travel and opportunities for you to meet other research students.